gregynogwmc/gregynogwmc.github.io/practical.md

 ## Registration deadline

-The deadline for registration will be announced soon.
+The deadline for registration is 14th April 2023.

 ## Accommodation and subsistence